giga-sec/gigaSec-Tech-Notes/3. Notes/TLD server.md

 Tags: #permanent

 ---
-`1.1.2`   The TLD server holds records for where to find the [[authoritative server]] to answer the DNS request.
+`1.1.2`   The TLD server holds records for where to find the [[authoritative server]] to answer the DNS request. contains records specific to domain extensions (i.e. _.com,_ .co.uk*, etc)